sijmenw/IBS-python-for-data-science/homework/week3/README.md

 # Homework week 3

 This week's homework is a Python exercise.
-If you hand it in, you will receive feedback for these exercises as well.
+If you hand it in, you will receive feedback for this exercise.

 **NOTE:** You can now use any Python package you like.